slikts/tuplerone/README.md

 - [array-like] – tuple members can be accessed by indexing, and there's a `length` property, but no `Array` prototype methods
 - [iterable] – tuple members can be iterated over, for example, using [`for-of`][for-of] loops or spread syntax

-There exists a [stage-1 proposal][proposal] for adding a tuple type to JavaScript and a [different stage-1 proposal][composite] for adding a more limited version a tuple-like type.
+There exists a [stage-1 proposal][proposal] for adding a tuple type to JavaScript and a [different stage-1 proposal][composite] for adding a more limited value-semantic type.

 ## Theory